ADGEfficiency/dsr-rl/PITCHME.md

 In RL (and supervised learning with long run times) gathering evidence is expensive
 - suggests spending more time on the hypothesis stage
-- switch from **experimenting a lot and thinking little** to **experimenting a little and thinking a lot**
+- switch from experimenting a lot and thinking little to **experimenting a little and thinking a lot**
-- reserve experiments for after you've really fleshed out the hypotehsis space
+- reserve experiments for after you've really fleshed out the hypothesis space

 ---
 ### Get more out of runs